mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 > proposed algorithm has properties of small world network if elements arrive
 > in random order.

+This is really the big insight of their work that leads eventually to HNSW.
 This 2011 paper is not cited by the authors, instead the next 2012 paper seems to rewrite this one, with some more plots, and get cited thereafter.

 #### 2012: ["Scalable Distributed Algorithm for Approximate Nearest Neighbor Search Problem in High Dimensional General Metric Spaces"](https://www.hse.ru/data/2013/10/01/1277293157/Sisap%202012%20Scalable%20Distributed%20Algorithm%20for%20Approximate%20Nearest.pdf)

-The description of construction (adding nodes) is a bit tighter in this paper, so I'll focus on the key insight here and in the next paper, though it pre-dates this publication:
+The description of construction (adding nodes) is a bit tighter here, so I'll focus on the key insight here and in the next paper, though it pre-dates this publication:

 > We propose to assemble the structure by adding elements one by one and